Recent Projects

 Department of Health Integrated Care Network (2006)

-Members of the Balance of Care Group produced and presented a series of five workshops around the country on ‘Commissioning Integrated Care for Older People’ for the Integrated Care Network [link to www.integratedcarenetwork.gov.uk] (part of the Department of Health ‘Care Services Improvement Partnership’).
+Members of the Balance of Care Group produced and presented a series of five workshops around the country on ‘Commissioning Integrated Care for Older People’ for the Integrated Care Network (part of the Department of Health ‘Care Services Improvement Partnership’).

 North Hampshire PCT and North Hampshire Hospitals Trust (2005)